-On 1 January 2022, a new financial instrument to support families - the family care capital - came into effect.
+On 1 January 2022, a new financial instrument to support families, the family care capital, came into effect.
+It is provided pursuant to the Act of 17 November 2021 on family care capital (Journal of Laws of 2023, item 883).
 The family care capital is available to parents for the second and subsequent child in the family, from the age of 12 to 35 months.
-The capital is available regardless of family income up to a total maximum of PLN 12 thousand per child, and parents can choose whether they wish to receive PLN 1,000 per month for one year or PLN 500 per month for two years.
+The capital is available regardless of family income, up to a total maximum of PLN 1 thousand per child, and parents decide whether they wish to receive PLN 1 thousand per month for one year or PLN 500 per month for two years.